 Cut the two 2×3 boards down so they are about 6 feet tall.
 This is optional, you could leave them 8 feet tall, it’s just sort of overkill, 6 feet should be enough to support almost all climbing veggies.

-Screw the boards to the side of your raised bed (or sink them into the ground at least 1 foot, but preferable 2)
+Screw the boards to the side of your raised bed (and/or sink them into the ground at least 1 -2 feet for extra stability)

 String the twine or wire in between the posts, tying it to the post at each end to keep the line taunt.
 Keep the lines fairly close together so the plants will have plenty to grab onto